davidkastner/molecuLearn/README.md

 ## 1. Overview
-The objective of molecuLearn (ML), is to facilitate the application of machine learning to extract patterns from ab-initio molecular dynamics simulations.
+The objective of molecuLearn (mL), is to facilitate the application of machine learning to extract patterns from ab-initio molecular dynamics simulations.

 ## 2. Installation